frfn/react-hooks/React-Hooks.md

     6.  you can return an array, object, any, from a custom hook
     7.  look at 82.
 Custom Hook
         -   better there, Max did not explain well. but i can figure it out looking at the code

+    ## Main takeaway from Custom Hooks

+    You share **LOGIC**, and **DATA**, but locally in the component that uses it!

+    It will take practice and you do NOT have to master it right away.